500+ Spanish Middle Names for 2026 [Charming and Deeply Meaningful]

 • Sofía – Means “wisdom” with intellectual depth

-• Aurora – Represents “dawn” with fresh beginnings
+• Aurora – Represents “dawn” with fresh beginnings daily

 • Emilia – Means “industrious” with hardworking spirit